-Platform as a service (PaaS) software is a complete development and deployment environment in the cloud.
+Infrastructure-as-a-Service (IaaS) software is a complete development and deployment environment in the cloud.
 It provides a platform on which software can be developed and deployed.
 The platform handles the complexity around operating systems and servers and leaves application developers free to concentrate on the business requirements of the software.

 Infrastructure as a Service (IaaS) Features & Capabilities

 Ease of scaling up or down in response to consumer needs

 Administration automation for deploying and managing virtual desktops and servers